HYBRIDMIND: Meta Selection of Natural Language and Symbolic Language for Enhanced LLM Reasoning: Experiments

+We selected several advanced LLMs as the base models for our meta-selector.
+For \textit{open-source} LLMs, we employ Llama-3.1-8B-Instruct; for \textit{proprietary} LLMs, we utilize GPT-3.5-turbo, GPT-4o, and o3-mini. \footnote{In our initial experiments, we have also tested other models with 3-shot and 8-shot prompting, such as Qwen2.5-14B-Instruct, Qwen-32B-Coder-Instruct, and CodeLlama for meta-selection, however, these models only selected reasoning with NL for all of the tested examples, even when they are given multiple shots, which rendered them a non-optimal choice for testing with our method.} Finetuning with our training data reduces the bias of keeping selecting NL reasoning, but hurts the final performance.

-We conduct experiments with one of the most advanced LLMs, GPT-4o-mini and a competitive open-sourced LLM, Llama-3.1-8b-Turbo.
-To ensure a fair evaluation, we use 8 shots for both CoT and PAL, while CodeNL and NLCode each have 4 shots at both stages.
-The complete prompt texts are in the appendix \ref{ssec:prompt}.
+We then transform these base models into meta-selectors by applying either finetuning or prompting.
+To ensure a fair evaluation, we use 8 shots for both NL and SL, whereas SymbolNL and NLSymbol both use 4 shots at each stage.
+Details of the complete prompt texts are in the Appendix \ref{ssec:prompt}.

+For open-source models, we consider both zero-shot prompting approach and fine-tuning approaches including Supervised Fine-Tuning (SFT) \cite{zhao2023survey,zheng2024llamafactory,geneverse-ft} and iterative finetuning strategy, STaR \cite{starreasoning}, to train a meta-selector.
+Our fine-tuning experiments are based on LLaMA-factory \cite{zheng2024llamafactory}, which is widely employed in LLM development \cite{geneverse-ft,zhao2023survey}.
+Proprietary models are based on both the zero-shot prompting and few-shots prompting approaches to act as a meta-selector.